mthor1234/Passport_Challenge/README.md

 ////////// MAIN SCREEN //////////////////////

     - How should I handle creating a new user profile?
 Dialog Fragment???
+        * Used a Dialog Fragment that pops up and displays a form to the user.
+FB backend is updated when the user clicks submit

 ////////// DETAIL SCREEN //////////////////////

     - Would like to add an onItemLongPress() to bring up a context menu to delete / edit Hobby items on the RecyclerView but this is too much.
-Settling to use an "x" icon on each hobby for deletion.
-Floating Action Bar will be used to add Hobbies
+    * Instead, I used a swipe to delete function